ValueForge/FundItETC/README.md

 FundItETC is an open-source, decentralized crowd funding platform in development for deployment on Ethereum Classic.

+It is based on a JSMastery educational project by

 ## Development environment

 FundItETC is a Solidity smart contract developed for and deployed to the ETC network using the thirdweb Web3 framework.